low-ghost/Transitioner/README.md

 Great for organizing multiple transitions when adding a single class via js.
 Feed it classes in quotes, anything else can go either way.

-## Sass Maps Usage
+## Configuring with Sass Maps
-The easiest way to use is with a JSON like sass maps configuration object.
+The easiest way to use Transitioner is with a JSON like sass maps configuration object.
 Here's an example:

     $transitions: (
       ".full-height": (